What Happens If You Inherit A House With A Mortgage?

 The easiest course is to sell the home, pay the loan off and split the proceeds.
 But often, one sibling intends to live in the home and – if the others agree – that sibling can refinance the mortgage.
 If they can qualify – and the appraisal value is sufficient – to get approved for a mortgage, that sibling can use the proceeds of the loan to buy each sibling’s share.

 What are the tax implications of inheriting a home with a mortgage?

 There are many types of taxes to consider.
 When you inherit a property, you assume a cost basis equal to the fair market value of the home at the time of the death.
 From a capital gains tax point of view, that’s generally favorable.
 If you rent the property out, you’ll enjoy the many tax advantages of real estate investment, like being able to deduct the cost of repairs and maintenance.

 You’ll also want to consider how much you’ll be paying in property taxes.
 The 2017 Tax Cuts and Jobs Act placed a $10,000 limit on the combined amount of state income tax and local property taxes that can be deducted from your federal income taxes.

 Inheriting a house from a loved one can feel like a gift or a burden, depending on the circumstances.
 Family and financial decisions can be particularly difficult to make while mourning a recent death.
 It’s always best to plan ahead and get the professional guidance you need.

-If you decide to keep the home you’ve inherited and continue making payments on the loan, now might also be the right time to apply for a mortgage refinance.
-Talk to our Home Loan Experts today to see if you might qualify for a lower interest rate.
+If you decide to keep the home you’ve inherited and continue making payments on the loan, now might also be the right time to explore your mortgage refinancing options.